Introduction -

 Harvestmen have scent glands with repellent compounds, variously carried by regurgitated fluid in channels along the body, sprayed, or dabbed on legs.
 These include 1,4-naphthoquinone, as in Phalangium, and acyclic ketones, as in sclerosomatids.
 Laniatores have types like 2,3-dimethylbenzoquinone in most gonyleptoids or 5-ethyl-2-methylphenol in other relatives.

 There are also oil glands in many oribatid and astigmatid mites used for defense or for pheromones.
-The most common components are hydrocarbons, geranial and neral, γ-acaridial, and derivatives.
+The most common components are hydrocarbons, geranial and neral, γ-acaridial, and their derivatives.
 Among the others are some alkaloids, for instance pumiliotoxins from Scheloribates, also known in ants and taken up as a convulsive toxin by some frogs.

 Diplopoda, the millipedes, have a distinct head and trunk, which is mostly undifferentiated except the first four segments, including a legless collar.
 The remaining body segments are all characteristically united in pairs, with a calcified dorsal plate over every four legs.
 The head has one pair of antennae, mandibles, and maxillae.
 All are terrestrial and most feed on decaying plant material.